denisecase/starting-spark/README.md

 val ct = textFile.filter(line => line.contains("Spark")).count()
 ```

-Find the line with the most words.
+Find the most words in a single line.
 All data in -> one out.

 1. First, map each line to words and get the size.
 1. Then, reduce all sizes to one max value.